markhenrick/recreational/README.md

 This repository for little things I coded just for the sake of it, most notable **Advent of Code solutions**

 I've deliberately written a lot of the code in a deliberately convoluted or unusual style to make it more interesting, so it's very far removed from code I'd ever write for production or for other people to work on.
-This includes both making stupidly excessive performance optimisations when a simpler solution is plenty fast, and going the other way and using a higher-order functional style to the point of performance sacrifices
+This includes both making stupidly excessive performance optimisations when a simpler solution is plenty fast, and going the other way and using a higher-order functional style to the point of performance sacrifices.
+Error handling is limited to blowing up with assertion errors rather than attempting to gracefully handle bad input

 Kotlin is my preferred language.
 Previously, this repo had C and Haskell in it too, but these are now abandoned.
 See the `archive` branch if you're interested.
 I'm slowly migrating all of the Java code to Kotlin, and the `kotlin/` dir will eventually be promoted to root